 Gentle wash recommended.
 If your yarn label allows machine wash, place the lovey in a pillowcase or laundry bag and wash on delicate.
 Air dry or tumble low.

-This crochet owl lovey pattern is designed to work as a classic security blanket with a soft, plush animal topper.
-The combination of a smooth cotton blanket and a fuzzy owl head gives the finished piece both comfort and durability, making it ideal for gifting, nursery décor, or supervised cuddle time.
+This crochet owl lovey pattern is designed to work as a classic security blanket with a plush animal topper.
+The combination of a smooth cotton blanket and a fuzzy owl head gives the finished piece both comfort and durability, making it useful for gifting, nursery décor, or supervised cuddle time.

-The most important goals are a firmly stitched owl head (so stuffing does not show through the fuzzy yarn) and a blanket base with a soft, flexible drape.
+Because this is a lovey pattern, exact gauge is not critical.
+The most important goals are a firmly stitched owl head so stuffing does not show through the fuzzy yarn and a blanket base with a flexible drape.

 This owl lovey pattern can be finished in two ways depending on how it will be used.
-For baby loveys and security blankets, embroidered eyes and stitched details are recommended for a soft, all-yarn finish.
+For baby loveys and security blankets, embroidered eyes and stitched details are recommended for an all-yarn finish.
 For decorative nursery pieces or keepsakes, makers may choose to personalize facial features while keeping the lovey out of reach.

-This crochet owl lovey works beautifully in neutral nurseries, woodland themes, and handmade baby gift sets.
-The fuzzy texture adds visual softness while still allowing beginners to follow the pattern step by step.
+The fuzzy texture gives the owl extra dimension while still allowing beginners to follow the pattern step by step.

 Plush Fuzzy Yarn (Super Bulky, Size 6)